master-wayne7/hydra-memory/README.md

 - [HydraDB](https://github.com/hydra-db/hydradb) (AGPL-3.0) — the graph database this project
   is built on.
+- [LongMemEval](https://github.com/xiaowu0162/LongMemEval) — the benchmark dataset used in
+  `eval/data/subset.json` for the evaluation results above.
-- [Groq](https://groq.com) — hosts the `openai/gpt-oss-120b` model used for fact extraction,
+- [Groq](https://groq.com) — hosts the `openai/gpt-oss-120b` model, one of several supported
-  question parsing, and answer phrasing, via its OpenAI-compatible API.
+  LLM providers (alongside Gemini, Cerebras, and local Ollama), used for fact extraction, question parsing, and answer phrasing via its OpenAI-compatible API.
+- [Ollama](https://ollama.com) — runs the local `qwen2.5:3b-instruct` / `qwen2.5:7b-instruct`
+  models used for the LongMemEval evaluation, with no API key or rate limit.
 - Python packages: `flask`, `requests`, `openai`, `python-dotenv` (see `requirements.txt`).
 - The synthetic dataset in `data/sessions.json` is original, written for this project.